-One challenge is that individual words might not be sensitive on their own, but together they may These concepts are uptional grainable of the user for configuring an masking tiple desired to mask.
-You can decide which expressions the algorithm uses to search for material such as addresses.
-For example, you can set the algorithm to look for "St," "Cir," "Blvd," and other words that suggest an address.
-You can also use nettern matching to identify potential consistive information.
-For
+One challenge is that individual words might not be sensitive on their own, but together they may These concepts are to tions and the expressions the algorithm uses to search for material such as addresses.
+For example, you can set the algorithm to look for "St," "Cir," "Blvd," and other words that suggest

 Term Definition a number that takes the form 123-45-6789 is likely to be a Social Security Number.
 Job Name You can use free text redaction algorithm to show or hide information by displaying either a A free-form name for the job you are creating.
-Must be unique across the entire application. black list or a "white list."
+Must be unique across the entire application. black list."
 Masking Method Select either In-Place or On-The-Fly.
-Multi-Tenant Check box if the job is for a multi-tenant database.
+Multi-Tenant Check the box if the job is for a multi-tenant database.
+This option allows existing rulesets to be reused to mask identical schemas via different connectors.
+The connector can be selected at job execution time.
 Rule Set Select a ruleset for this job to execute against.
 Masking Method Select either In-place or On-the-fly.
 Min Memory (MB) optional Minimum amount of memory to allocate for the job, in megabytes.
 Max Memory (MB) optional Maximum amount of memory to allocate for the job, in megabytes.
 Update Threads The number of update threads to run in parallel to update the target database.
 For database using T-SQL, multiple update/insert threads can cause deadlock.
 If you see this type of error, reduce the number of threads that you specify in this box.
 Commit Size The number of rows to process before issuing a commit to the database.
 Feedback Size The number of rows to process before writing a message to the logs.
 Set this parameter to the appropriate level of detail required for monitoring your job.
 For example, if you set this number significantly higher than the actual number of rows in a job, the progress that job will show 0% or 100%.
-Bulk Data optional For In-Place masking only.
-The default is for this check box to be clear.
-If you are masking very large tables in-place and require performance improvements, check this box.
-Delphix will mask data to a flat file, and then use inserts instead of updates to bulk load the target table.
 Disable Trigger optional Whether to automatically disable database triggers.
 The default is for this check box to be clear and therefore not perform automatic disabling of triggers.
 Drop Index optional Whether to automatically drop indexes on columns which are being masked and automatically recreate the index when the masking job is completed.
 The default is for this check box to be clear and therefore not perform automatic dropping of indexes.
-Prescript Specify the full pathname of a file that contains SQL statements to run before the job starts, or optional click Browse to specify a file.
+Prescript optional Specify the full pathname of a file that contains SQL statements to run before the job starts, or click Browse to specify a file.
 If you are editing the job and a pre script file is already specified, you can click the Delete button to remove the file.
 (The Delete button only appears if a prescript file was already specified.)
 For information about creating your own prescript files, see Create SQL Statements to Run Before and After Jobs.
 Postscript optional Specify the full pathname of a file that contains SQL statements to be run after the job finishes, or click Browse to specify a file.
 If you are editing the job and a postscript file is already specified, you can click the Delete button to remove the file.
 (The Delete button only appears if a postscript file was already specified.)
 For information about creating your own postscript file, see Creating SQL Statement to Run Before and After Jobs.
 Comments optional Add comments related to this masking job.
 Email optional Add email address(es) to which to send status messages.